Ernst Leonard Lindelöf: Research

 In addition to working in a number of different mathematical domains including complex analysis, conformal mappings, topology, ordinary differential equations and the gamma function, Lindelöf promoted the study of the history of Finnish mathematics.

-He is known for the Picard–Lindelöf theorem on differential equations and the Phragmén–Lindelöf principle, one of several refinements of the maximum modulus principle that he proved in complex function theory.
-He was the PhD supervisor for Lars Ahlfors at the University of Helsinki.
+After the turn of the century, Lindelöf made two extended visits to Göttingen.
+His period of active research lasted roughly until 1915.
+He is known for the Picard–Lindelöf theorem on differential equations and the Phragmén–Lindelöf principle, one of several refinements of the maximum modulus principle that he proved in complex function theory, the latter developed in collaboration with Lars Edvard Phragmén.
+His results on boundary properties of conformal mappings were also significant.